-A Polish manufacturer of fire prevention and first aid equipment required specialist cases or the Polish government.
+A Polish manufacturer of fire prevention and first aid equipment required specialist cases for the Polish government.

 With NATO operations in Afghanistan utilising Polish troops, the Polish MoD required the latest field hospital and first aid equipment to support injured troops.
 The equipment manufacturer called for cases that would transport the equipment to the front line safely and be operational and integrated in use.

-The requirement was for a table to support critical first aid equipment that would help to save lives.
+The requirement was for a medical case transformable into a table to support critical first aid equipment that would help to save lives.
 The payload weight of some of the items would exceed 100kg.

 The application required the container to accommodate each piece of first aid equipment.
 The case needed to be transformable into a field table capable of carrying loads of 100kg on the largest cases.

-High density foam was shaped and fixed into the lid to create a level platform for equipment to rest on.
+High-density foam was shaped and fixed into the lid to create a level platform for the equipment to rest on.

 The body of the case counter-balanced the weight placed on the table ensuring that no tipping occurred when equipment was in place and because of this design feature, only the minimum number of legs were needed, keeping weight and complexity to a minimum.